 - Have a combination of 3 or more years at a California elementary or secondary school as set forth in AB 2000

-- Graduate from a California high school or Passed the California High School Proficiency Exam (CHSPE) or get a General Equivalency Diploma (GED)
+- Graduate from a California high school or pass the California High School Proficiency Exam (CHSPE) or get a General Equivalency Diploma (GED)

-- Enrolled in an accredited and qualified California college or university
+- Enroll in an accredited and qualified California college or university

-- If applicable, fill out an affidavit stating your intent to legalized your immigration status as soon as possible.
+- If applicable, fill out an affidavit stating your intent to legalize your immigration status as soon as possible.

 |Academic Year||Minimum Award||Maximum Award|